 As of September 30, 2017 and 2016, potentially dilutive shares from stock option awards were 391,872, respectively.
 These options were all exercisable at September 30, 2017 and 2016.
 The Company also has potentially dilutive shares from restricted stock awards outstanding of 1,978,651 and 1,790,617 at September 30, 2017 and 2016, respectively.

 The Company uses derivative instruments to manage market risks resulting from fluctuations in the prices of crude oil.
 The Company enters into derivative contracts, including price swaps, caps and floors, which require payments to (or receipts from) counterparties based on the differential between a fixed price and a variable price for a fixed quantity of crude oil without the exchange of underlying volumes.
 The notional amounts of these financial instruments are based on expected production from existing wells.
 The Company may also use exchange traded futures contracts and option contracts to hedge the delivery price of crude oil at a future date.

 Long-lived assets to be held and used are required to be reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-Proved oil and natural gas properties accounted for using the full cost method of accounting are excluded from this requirement but continue to be subject to the full cost method’s impairment rules.
-There was no impairment of other long-lived assets recorded for the three and six months ended June 30, 2018 and 2017.
+Crude oil and natural gas properties accounted for using the full cost method of accounting are excluded from this requirement but continue to be subject to the full cost method’s impairment rules.
+There was no impairment of other long-lived assets recorded for the three and nine months ended September 30, 2017 and 2016.

 New Accounting Pronouncements

 From time to time, new accounting pronouncements are issued by the Financial Accounting Standards Board (“FASB”) that are adopted by the Company as of the specified effective date.
 If not discussed, management believes that the impact of recently issued standards, which are not yet effective, will not have a material impact on the Company’s financial statements upon adoption.